-- Sponsor department head training targeted at leadership and management, including Lean process training or UW Continuing Education certifications in Public Management or Human Resources. - Ensure conference attendance and professional development is aligned with the goals of the Strategic Plan. - On-going training or education targeted at the evaluation, adoption, and implementation of new technology to improve operational efficiency. - Educate employees on how government works and the need for teamwork and partnership within county departments - Create a culture of sharing information and learning from peer counties.
+- Sponsor department head training targeted at leadership and management, including Lean process training or UW Continuing Education certifications in Public Management or Human Resources. - Ensure conference attendance and professional development is aligned with the goals of the Strategic Plan. - On-going training or education targeted at the evaluation, adoption, and implementation of new technology to improve operational efficiency. - Educate employees on how government works and the need for teamwork and partnership within county departments - Create a culture of sharing information, including learning from peer counties. - Diversity, Equity and Inclusion training for Department Heads.